-Success in implementing the programmatic approach for capacity development lies in the ability to foster strategic and transformative partnerships.
-This will be particularly relevant in relation to articles 143 and 273 of UNCLOS and the requirements for States parties to cooperate with competent international organizations and ISA to encourage and facilitate the transfer to developing States, their nationals and the Enterprise of skills and sustainable marine technology with regard to activities in the Area.
+- 16. Success in implementing the programmatic approach for capacity development lies in the ability to foster strategic and transformative partnerships.
+This will be particularly relevant in relation to articles 143 and 273 of the Convention and the requirements for States parties to cooperate with competent international organizations and the Authority to encourage and facilitate the transfer to developing States, their nationals and the Enterprise of skills and sustainable marine technology with regard to activities in the Area. - 17.
 Three complementary levels of actions will be taken.
-First, the Secretariat will seek to leverage existing memorandums of understanding and cooperation agreements with other competent intergovernmental and regional organizations to develop joint capacity development projects and activities.
-Second, ISA will continue to identify additional organizations with which such cooperation could be established.
-Third, ISA is also committed to deepening its partnerships with United Nations entities, other intergovernmental organizations and relevant subregional and regional organizations to jointly implement capacity development activities targeted at their respective Members.
+First, the secretariat will seek to leverage existing memorandums of understanding and cooperation agreements with other competent intergovernmental and regional organizations to develop joint capacity development projects and activities.
+Second, the Authority will continue to identify additional organizations with which such cooperation could be established.
+Third, the Authority is also committed to deepening its partnerships with United Nations entities, other intergovernmental organizations and relevant subregional and regional organizations to jointly implement capacity development activities targeted at their respective members.
 In any case, the objective of the strategic partnerships is to leverage the respective comparative advantages of the entities involved while creating synergies and avoiding duplication in mandates and programmes.
-Particular attention
+Particular attention will be given to South-South and triangular cooperation in line with the 2030 Agenda.